 Then, there’s the addition of the heavy cream and the fresh parsley.
 This dish is not for the faint of heart!
 And, it shouldn’t be lightened up!
 If you use low fat milk, or non-fat butter, you will not get the full experience.
 Enjoy!

 Colconnan - Irish Mashed Potatoes with Leeks and Cabbage

 - 1 large onion, finely diced

 - 2 cloves garlic, minced

-- 3 stalks leek, trimmed, washed, and sliced thin
+- 3 leek stalks, trimmed, washed, and thinly sliced

-- 6 large white-flesh potatoes, peeled, boiled, mashed
+- 6 large white-flesh potatoes peeled, boiled, and slightly mashed

-- Next, add this mixture to the pot of mashed potatoes and fold in.
-Add the butter, heavy cream, salt, and pepper.
+Add the leek and cabbage mixture to the of potatoes and fold in.
+Turn the heat to medium, add the butter, heavy cream, salt, and pepper.
+Stir well to combine.

 When the potatoes are heated through, toss in the freshly chopped parsley.
 Fold into the mixture and serve immediately.